michaelteter/amenitiz/README.md

 The rules can be modified in the CSV file, and the file can be reloaded in the app via the app menu.

+Additional details can be found in the DISCOUNTS.md file.

+## Caveats

+As this is a simple demonstration system, all prices are assumed to be in the same currency; no currency indicator is necessary.

+Were this system expanded to handle multiple currencies, many steps would need to be taken to allow for currency conversions and representations.
+These concerns are beyond the scope of this challenge.